Skip to content

 Three pricing tiers emerged from my research:

-- **API billing (Claude API)**: Can run thousands of dollars monthly if you're heavy users.
+1. API billing (Claude API): Can run thousands of dollars monthly if you’re a heavy user.
 No cap means no safety net.

 One user on the ClawdBot site mentioned an interesting pattern: they started with Claude Max, hit the usage limits quickly, then set up a proxy to route their CoPilot subscription as an API endpoint.
 The flexibility to mix and match backends is a feature.

-For most business owners testing this, I'd start with Claude Max at $200/month.
+For most people evaluating this, I’d start with Claude Max at $200/month.
 It gives you the best model without the risk of a surprise four-figure bill.

 What Can ClawdBot Actually Do?